Brian Fair: Early life

+Brian Fair was born May 30, 1975 both his parents worked as teachers and were very supportive of his music career.
 From a young age, Brian Fair had always been known for his affinity for a wide range of music.
+First with his neighbor introducing him to the band KISS when he was 5 year old.
+Soon after he became interested in Ozzy Osbourne.
+During the 1980s Fair was an avid skateboarder and was introduced to both the punk and hardcore scenes via reading Thrasher magazine.

 In seventh grade he had his first visit to a recording studio after he and two friends won a radio jingle contest (sponsored by Mass Electric) with a Beastie Boys-inspired tune "The Energy Conservation Rap Song."
-In high school, he played bass and sang in a punk band called Frenzy that performed at local underage shows.
+In middle and high school, he played bass and sang in a punk band called Frenzy which he started when he was 12-13 years old.
+The group performed at local underage shows.
 He graduated from Milford High School in 1993, and went on to study literature at Boston University.

 Career

 Overcast

 In the summer of his sophomore year (August 1991), Fair co-founded Overcast, an influential hardcore band in the Worcester music scene.
 While Fair was on vocals, Scott McCooe and Pete Cortese played guitar, Mike D'Antonio played bass, and Jay Fitzgerald played drums.
 Overcast's first 7-inch, Bleed Into One, was released in 1992 through Exchange Records.
 The band's first full-length, Expectational Dilution, was released in 1994 and is considered a groundbreaking effort as many claim that Overcast are the pioneers of the metalcore scene.
 Their final full-length, Fight Ambition To Kill, was released in 1997.
 This release was followed by nationwide touring with Shai Hulud and Disembodied.
 Overcast eventually split up in November 1998.
 In 2008 they got back together to release Reborn to Kill Again.

+From 2014-2018 Fair and Overcast played again to play select live shows.
+This was met with another reunion in 2022 and the group have continued to live shows since.